 According to SIC CEO Razlan Razali, the HQ will be fully equipped with manufacturing and development facilities including a wind-tunnel and costs could be in the millions or even billions.

-Seriously the government through Proton have not revealed how much they are spending to bring up a wholly owned Formula 1 team (they passed the buck to Proton but will Proton have free hand on saying how much they can spare?
-And how they will re-coup the investment?).
+Seriously the government through Proton have not revealed how much they are spending to bring up a wholly-owned F1 team (they passed the buck to Proton but will Proton have freehand on saying how much they can spare?
+And how they will recoup the investment?).
 And with past track records of how public funds are mismanaged, we need to ask the question – how much Malaysians may end up paying for the whole lot.

-Until the government and the ‘not so private’ Malaysian companies’ decides to reveal the details, let have a look at an average cost of running a Formula 1 team.
+Until the government and the ‘not so private’ Malaysian companies’ decides to reveal the details, let have a look at the average cost of running an F1 team.

-That leads back to the question – how much the more seasoned Formula 1 teams are spending on their team on annual basis?
+That leads back to the question – how much the more seasoned F1 team are spending on their team on annual basis?
 An entry in Wikipedia states:-

 Proton brand may be more famous and therefore be easier to sell overseas (it is unfortunate that the Formula 1 car is not going to use the Campro engine).
-Of course, Proton need not participate in Formula 1 to sell more cars – they can do the same by building more quality into their cars and coming up with better models.
-Alternatively they can concentrate on World Rally championship instead (they use more Proton components than in Formula 1).
+Of course, Proton need not participate in F1 to sell more cars – they can do the same by building more quality into their cars and coming up with better models.
+Alternatively, they can concentrate on the World Rally championship instead (after all they use more Proton components in rally sport than in F1).

 Then there is this question of ‘what if the team gets in trouble financially’?
 Is there a backup plan?

 Of course, we hope for the best for the team and with many ‘Malaysians’ like Mike Gascoyne (the technical director), we hope that better control and professional management of the team funding and resources.